GodFirst25/GodFirst25/README.md

-- 👋 Hi, I’m @GodFirst25
+- 👋 Hi, I’m Olamide Oduntan.
-- 👀 I’m interested in creating websites and applications for companies or industries.
+- 👀 I’m interested in creating websites and applications for companies and industries.
-- 🌱 I’m currently learning HTML and CSS.
+- 🌱 I’m currently learning Front-end Development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to collaborate on websites and applications that interest me.
 - 📫 How to reach me ...

 <!---